 There are, however, limited exemptions if you are a worker who is directly employed by an automobile manufacturer or assembler.

-2. Do You Need to Keep a Record of Your Working at Heights Training?
+Law #2: Employers Must Keep a Record of Working at Heights Training

 Yes.
 According to O. Reg.
 213/91: Construction Projects.
 Your employer is responsible to get a record of training from your working at heights training provider.
 This record must: